Bonny Hicks: Death

 Less than thirty minutes into SilkAir Flight 185 with Hicks aboard, the flight began a high-speed nosedive at 35,000 feet toward the Musi River in Southern Sumatra, Indonesia.
 While mid-air, the plane broke into pieces before being scattered across the river's surface.
 Local fisherman searched the crash site for survivors with scant hope.
 Both Hicks and Dalrymple died with all of the rest of the passengers and crew.
+Dalrymple's architecture in Singapore was featured in: Dalrymple, Richard.
+"Pavilions for a Forest Setting in Singapore."
+Architectural Digest (4/91), 48 (4).

 Later, divers confirmed Hicks' death at the crash site after recovering some of her personal effects, including her wallet and credit cards.

 Aftermath

-Hicks' death at age twenty-nine shocked Singaporeans, as well as others around the globe, and prompted a swirl of activity as people sought to interpret the meaning of a life that had been suddenly cut short.
+Hicks' death just before her 30th birthday shocked Singaporeans, as well as others around the globe, and prompted a swirl of activity as people sought to interpret the meaning of a life that had been suddenly cut short.
 Hicks' traditionalist critics as well as her allies both looked afresh, deeper, more carefully, and perhaps with a level of nuance she had prior deserved all along.